WolfpackIT/AppDevCourse/Assignment 5/README.md

-# Assignment 5: Adding Wiggle
+﻿# Assignment 5: Adding Wiggle
-Continue building on what you have made in APPDEV-26
+Continue building on what you have made in Assignment 4

 ## Reading materials
 - Sensors